-The megalithic sites at Loughcrew have some wonderful engraved slabs of stone, and at Cairn T the engravings interact with the light of the rising sun on the spring and autumn equinoxes.
-In total there are some 29 carved slabs within the chamber of Cairn T.
+The megalithic sites at Loughcrew have a wonderful collection of engraved neolithic slabs.
+At Cairn T the engravings interact with the beam of light of the rising sun on the spring and autumn equinoxes.
+In total there are twenty-nine carved stones within the chamber of Cairn T.

 The Hag's Chair

-The art begins outside the cairn, with the wonderful megalithic throne known as the Hag's Chair, a massive kerbstone bearing weathered carvings.
+The first engraved stone is found outside the cairn, on the wonderful megalithic throne known as the Hag's Chair, a massive kerbstone bearing extremely weathered carvings.
 The stone faces to the north and is the largest of the kerbstones at Cairn T.

 Within Cairn T

-The passage of Cairn T points just south of east; the outer section of the roof was restored by the Board of Works.
+The passage of Cairn T points to a few degrees south of east.
+When Conwell first visited Cairn T, the passage roof had collapsed and only one roof-stone was in its original position.
+The outer section of the roof was restored by the Board of Works some time after 1880, when a concrete slab was cast over the passage.
 The stone orthostats lining each side of the passage are decorated with a range of motifs.

 Within this ancient corbelled room you are presented with the classic cruciform

 chamber of an Irish Passage Cairn.
 This is among the oldest free-standing